-Monstera plants are a topical plant!
-They’re found in the rain forest of Mexico, South America and Central America.
-Monstera Deliciosa and Monstera Adansonii are two amazing types of monstera.
-There are 48 total species of Monstera plants but these are the 2 most common ones (and the 2 that I personally own!).
+There are 48 total types of Monstera plants but these are the 2 most common ones (and the 2 that I personally own!).

 Paisley Plants is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 This post may include affiliate links which means I may earn a small commission if you shop using the links below at no additional cost to you.

 Why Propagate Your Monstera